 Ocean exploration kayaking is commonly experienced by people who have already acquired intermediate knowledge and skills in paddling a kayak.

-Overnight or long duration trips
+A touring kayaks are better for overnight or long duration trips

 Multi-day or overnight trips using tour kayaks are another excellent way to spend your time on the water.